dimitri4788/hackTechNews/README.md

 Description
 -----------
 Hacker News website has two features: *pages* and *points*.
-Each page has links to 30 news articles/pages and points feature let you filter search results based on the number of points articles have received from the users.
-Using these, and in addition to the categories (passed as a command line flag), you can filter articles you want to read.
+Each page has links to 30 news articles/pages and the user can go to the next page by clicking *More* at the bottom of each page.
+The points feature lets you filter search results based on the number of points articles have received from the users.
+Using these, and in addition to the categories (keywords passed as a command line flag), you can filter articles you want to read.

 Categories are just keywords that are matched over all the links found on the page(s).